Fun Facts About Jupiter: The Biggest Planet in the Solar System

 Missions to Jupiter

-Since 1973, nine spacecraft have visited Jupiter.
-Let’s talk about the most noteworthy ones.
+Since 1973, numerous spacecraft have visited Jupiter.
+Here, we’ll mention the most iconic missions.

-The first one was NASA’s Pioneer 10 that provided hundreds of Jupiter’s photos and collected some measurements.
+The first one was NASA’s Pioneer 10, which provided hundreds of Jupiter’s photos and collected some measurements.
 The Pioneer 11 in 1974 got three times closer to the planet than its predecessor.

 In 1979, the famous Voyager spacecraft discovered the Jovian ring system and took thousands of pictures of clouds and storms on the planet.
 Those pictures also showed that the mysterious Great Red Spot is a gigantic storm.
 Moreover, Voyager 1 and 2 discovered dozens of volcanoes on Jupiter’s moon Io — the first found active volcanoes on another space object.